Moving to La Mesa, California

 Cost of Living

-The median income in La Mesa is $31,238 and homes are estimated to cost $421,200 on average.
+The median income in La Mesa is $31,238 and homes are estimated to be valued at $527,100.
 If you’ve been saving or investing for a while and are ready to take the leap and buy a new home, look into the Windsor Hills neighborhood.
 Here you will find semi-custom homes and amazing views!
 These do come at a cost, however.
 Prices range from $599,000 to $949,000.